 Ravana frowned, the play’s spell upon her broken.
 Endymion, the tall Nigerian youth who had recently wormed his way into her affections, fidgeted on his packing-case seat looking bored.
 The usually chirpy Ostara, a diminutive Chinese woman in her twenties, wore a puzzled frown as she studied the stage for its next revelation.
 Ravana had to admit she was not quite sure why a play about two old women pining for their lost sweethearts should resonate so strongly with herself, a seventeen-year-old Indian Australian from the Epsilon Eridani settlements.
 Even by late twenty-third century standards, Waiting for Goddard was a strange and confusing play.
 One woman was part way through a dreadful rhyming soliloquy fairly typical of the play’s previous lovelorn odes:

-“Lost in space, adrift in
+“Lost in space, adrift in his hollow moon,

 “His heart cried to me, a bright star-hewn tune!